Bhimdatta: Transport and communication

 Nepal Telecom and Ncell provide 3G and 4G facilities in the area.

-Bhimdatta is connected to other parts of Nepal by East-West Highway which is the only road which connects it to the rest of Nepal.
+Bhimdatta is connected to other parts of Nepal by East-West Highway, which is the only road that connects it to the rest of Nepal.
 There is a domestic airport in Bhimdatta which is out of service.
 Bus service connects Bhimdatta to all the other parts of the country.
+Bhimdatta is also connected by sub-highways to hill towns Dipayal, Baitadi, Amargadhi, and Darchula.

-There is a customs post for goods and third country nationals, while Indian and Nepalese nationals may cross the border freely.
+There is a customs post for goods and third-country nationals, while Indian and Nepalese nationals may cross the border freely.
 Banbasa, Uttarakhand state, India is the other side of the border.
-Bhimdatta is the nearest place in Nepal to Uttrakhanda, part of India.
-Bhimdatta is also connected by sub-highways to hill towns Dipayal, Baitadi, Amargadhi, and Darchula.
+Bhimdatta is the nearest place in Nepal to the Indian state of Uttarakhand.